SINS-Lab/Projects/README.md

 This contains stuff for projects

-## Note that files and folders in here should not contain spaces in their names, to facilitate the use of gitprint
+## Note that printable files should end in ".md", not ".MD", to facilitate the use of gitprint